is a part of France that is easy to reach.

 Provence is to

-On other days, take a Eurostar train from
+the alternative is to take a Eurostar train from

 London, Ebbsfleet or Ashford to Paris or Lille.